turbaevsky/indicators/doc/PI_DB_TS.md

 ![](pic/flow01.jpg)

 On the first stage of phase 2 WANO LO will provide daily complete PI DB copy (about 2 GB) into WANO LO Core DB and/or WANO LO Data Warehouse.
-As a result the following dataflow will be provided.
+As a result the following data-flow will be provided.

 ![](pic/flow02.jpg)

-When Calculation and Reporting modules (i.e. SSRS and Power BI) complete, and the necessary table of source data define, the final structure and PI dataflow _might_ be the following.
+When Calculation and Reporting modules (i.e. SSRS and Power BI) complete, and the necessary table of source data define, the final structure and PI data-flow _might_ be the following.

 ![](pic/flow03.jpg)

 ## Calculation details

-Most of calculation regading Indicators and Indexes have already describes into
+Most of calculation regarding Indicators and Indexes have already describes into
 [PI Reference Manual](https://members.wano.org/getattachment/e13ff432-e4a2-49c4-94b9-c82b0fcfc48c/document).
 However, there are list of calculations which is not covered by existing references (e.g. AGR FRI, TISA etc.) or has a mistake (e.g. PWR FRI, CPI, SSPI etc.)